utakamo/oasis/README.md

 Rebooting the system after installation is also fine.
 > [!NOTE]
 > This software uses LuCI's CBI (Configuration Bind Inteface).
 Therefore, it also depends on the luci-compat package.
 However, most OpenWrt device environments come pre-installed from the start.
+> lua-curl-v3 must be pre-installed or available for download and installation from the repository for the target device.

 ## AI Setting
 [Main] ---> [Network] ---> [Oasis] ---> [General Setting]